 |Obese||30.0 and higher|

 BMI is a useful tool for understanding where someone’s weight falls on the scale from underweight to overweight.
-It can also help people maintain a moderate weight, which can reduce their risk for:
+It can also help people maintain a moderate weight, which can

 If a person finds that their BMI is not in the “healthy” range, they can begin to make changes to their diet and lifestyle to reduce the risk of these and other conditions.